pynapple-org/pynapple/doc/installing.md

 cd pynapple

 # Install in editable mode with `-e` or, equivalently, `--editable`
-pip install -e .
+pip install -e ".[dev]"
 ```

-See GitHub for our full contribution guidelines.
+See our full contributor guide on [GitHub](https://github.com/pynapple-org/pynapple) for more details.